 Open rhinoplasty involves making a small incision across the columella, the strip of tissue that separates the nostrils.
 This approach provides the surgeon with greater visibility and access to the nasal structures, allowing for more precise and extensive modifications.

-For African-American patients, open rhinoplasty is often favored due to the unique challenges presented by their nasal anatomy, such as thicker nasal skin, wider nostrils, and weaker cartilage.
 The open approach allows the surgeon to address these issues more effectively, using techniques such as cartilage grafts, dorsal augmentation, and septal cartilage reshaping to achieve a more refined and natural-looking result.

 What Results Can You Expect from an African American Rhinoplasty?